 When hearing the word “nonprofit,” what are some of the first thoughts that come to mind?
 Whether you think of volunteers donating their time and efforts to a singular cause, or a line at a soup kitchen, you’ve barely scratched the full extent of nonprofit activity that occurs daily throughout Illinois.
 According to the National Center for Charitable Statistics, a clearing house of data on the U.S. nonprofit sector, there were around 15,076 nonprofit organizations in Illinois in 2013 (this number represents the nonprofits that file annually).
 This number equals 11.79 nonprofit organizations for every 10,000 Illinois residents.

 At James C. Provenza & Associates, P.C., our Chicago IL nonprofit attorneys have helped numerous nonprofit organizations with a variety of legal issues, whether setting up the nonprofit’s articles of incorporation or helping the nonprofit obtain its tax-exempt status.
 We boast an esteemed reputation with many nonprofits, and we have a wide network of resources and in-depth knowledge of Illinois nonprofit law.
 As such, if you’re wondering whether your organization qualifies for a nonprofit status in Illinois, look no further than attorney Provenza.
-To speak with our Illinois law firm for a free, no-obligation consultation, call us today at (847) 729-3939.
+To speak with our Illinois law firm, call us today at (847) 729-3939.